Train for a Career as a Medical Office Manager

 - Individual resume and cover letter review, tips, and advice

-- Vouchers for both the CMAA and CEHRS certification exams upon graduation (a $210 value)
+- Vouchers for the CMAA, CEHRS, and CBCS certification exams upon completion (a $345 value)

-Your enrollment includes everything you will need to train for a successful career as a medical office manager.
-Your enrollment includes:
+Your program includes everything you will need to train for a successful career as a medical office manager.
+Your training includes:

 - Complete ebook library

-- Free certification exam voucher(s) upon graduation (depends on program of study)
+- Free certification exam voucher(s) upon completion (depends on program of study)

 It takes 2-3 business days to process the application, depending on method of payment.
 Once the payment is processed you will be emailed your course login and password and can start training immediately.
 Additional course materials are shipped UPS Ground after the payment is processed.
 The average wait is about 7-10 days.